Environmental guidance for your business in Northern Ireland & Scotland

 You must not bury or burn in the open any animal carcasses, unless you have permission, for example if there is a disease outbreak or if you are in a designated remote area.
 See our guidance on disposing of animal carcasses.

-You can bury small quantities of vermin that you have killed on your land in Scotland.
+You can bury small quantities of vermin that you have killed on your land.
 You must ensure that you don't cause water pollution.

-You must meet conditions in the SEPA position statement if you bury rodent carcasses on your land.
+You must meet conditions in the relevant SEPA or NIEA position statement if you bury rodent carcasses on your land.

 You must spray pesticides carefully, particularly when working near to watercourses, so you don't cause pollution of surface water or groundwater.
 See our guidance on spraying pesticides .